One dimensional sharp discrete Hardy-Rellich inequalities

 We used \eqref{a=-2bis} and \eqref{a<0} for the second inequality.
 More precisely, we have

 The above estimate could be still improved, an interesting question is to know whether the constant $\frac{15}{16}$ is sharp.

-A much more challenging question is to search optimal weight for $\ell = 2$.
-Seeing \eqref{rellich-f}, we could attempt to find suitable positive function $f \in C(\N)$ and use the corresponding weight $w = \Delta^2 f/f$, but we have no idea about the {\sl right} choice of $f$.
+A much more challenging question is to search optimal weights for $\ell = 2$.
+Seeing \eqref{rellich-f}, we could attempt to find suitable positive function $f \in C(\N)$ and use the corresponding weights $w = \Delta^2 f/f$, but we have no idea about the {\sl right} choice of $f$.